Why do we Snore?

-• Body weight: Being overweight is one of the foremost causes of snoring.
-If your Body Mass Index (BMI) is on the higher side, you are more prone to snoring.
-Maintaining a healthy lifestyle that includes regular exercise, consuming a healthy diet, and sleeping and waking early will largely help to regulate your body weight, and eventually lead to less or no snoring.
+Excess body weight is one of the foremost causes of snoring.
+If your Body Mass Index (BMI) is on the higher side, you are more likely to snore.
+Extra weight, particularly around the neck, can put pressure on the airway, making it more likely to collapse during sleep.
+Maintaining a healthy lifestyle through regular exercise, a balanced diet, and maintaining a consistent sleep schedule can aid in weight management and reduce or eliminate snoring.

 BOOK A FREE SLEEP COACH* SESSION